-A Valium high gives you a sense of relaxation and mild intoxication, freedom from stress and anxiety, a reduced heart rate and respiration rate leading to feeling sleepy.
-Some of the more negative effects include impaired thinking, weakened memory, feelings of detachment from the surrounding as well as disturbing thoughts.
+Valium can get one high, but it simultaneously slows many brain functions, thus making one feel dizzy and unable to focus or respond quickly.
+Also, it can impair memory.
+A Valium high gives a person a sense of relaxation and mild intoxication, freedom from stress and anxiety, a reduced heart rate and respiration rate leading to feeling sleepy.
+Some of the most negative effects include impaired thinking, weakened memory, feelings of detachment from the surrounding, as well as disturbing thoughts.

-Some of the ways people try and obtain Valium, is through veterinary services, for diazepam is also fit to use on animals.
+Some of the ways people try and obtain Valium, is through veterinary services, as diazepam is also fit to use on animals.
 Additional methods include forging prescriptions and doctor shopping.
 Doctor shopping is the practice of attending multiple doctors, with the purpose of receiving multiple prescriptions to obtain otherwise illegal drugs.
-All these practices are dangerous and often illegal, but they just go to show how powerful a Valium addiction can be.

-Valium carries with itself a big risk of addiction.
+Valium carries a big risk of addiction.
 In most cases, it is a result of long-term use of the drug.
 In other cases, use of higher doses is to blame.
-Addiction causes you to seek a high on a regular basis, what can wreak havoc on your health.
+Addiction makes one seek a high on a regular basis, which can wreak havoc on one’s health.

-Essentially, when you use a drug that alters brain functions, your brain becomes used to the new feelings brought on by it.
-Long turn, the effects of the drug go beyond your mind and start to show in the form of physical symptoms.
-We call this addiction, which can be both psychological and physical.
+Essentially, when one uses a drug that alters brain functions, the brain becomes used to the new feelings brought on by it.
+In the long-run, the effects of the drug go beyond the mind and start to show in the form of physical symptoms.
+It is called addiction, which can be both psychological and physical.

 Valium is a brand of medication that contains the basic drug diazepam.
-Your doctor can prescribe this drug for many different medical conditions including muscle spasms, anxiety disorders, alcohol withdrawal symptoms, and seizures.
-As a sleep-inducing agent, your doctor may also choose it for short-term treatment of insomnia, loss of sleep.
+A doctor can prescribe this drug for many different medical conditions, including muscle spasms, anxiety disorders, alcohol withdrawal symptoms, and seizures.
+As a sleep-inducing agent, a doctor may also choose it for short-term treatment of insomnia, loss of sleep.